yo1dog/controls-dat-json/README.md

 > Unknown old control name "$oControlName".

 The game defined a control with a name that was not recognized (`oldControlNameToNewTypeMap[control.name] = null`).
-All control names must have an entry in the old-control-name-to-new-type map ([`/json/oldControlNameToNewTypeMap.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/oldControlNameToNewTypeMap.json)).
+All control names must have an entry in the [Old Control Name to New Type Map](#old-control-name-to-new-type-map).

 > No control outputs bound.